jasonrohrer/DiamondTrustMusicMasters/README.md

 We found that the DS could handle 5 simultaneous audio streams, which we used for up to five instrument tracks, and we set panning manually (even and odd tracks panned a bit to the left and right) for each of these streams to create a stereo spread in the music arrangement.

 Tom is fine with people re-using these samples for whatever purpose.
 He'd like to receive credit for his work, and if you use these samples in a commercial project that generates a ton of money, he'd like to receive fair royalties.
+You can contact him directly here:  thomasrobertbailey@gmail.com

 Jason Rohrer
 April 2021